fluencelabs/aqua-playground/README.md

 Aqua files are compiled into .ts located in `/src/compiled` directory.

 Entry point to use aqua compiled files from TypeScript: `/src/index.ts`

+Code that call all examples and check results: `/src/run-examples.ts`

 ## References